JNeuvonen/llama-pdf/README.md

 # Run

-The setup script downloads llama-v2 GGML from huggingface with 13b parameters using 4-bit quantization.
+The setup script downloads llama-v2 GGML model from huggingface with 13b parameters using 4-bit quantization.
 That is around 7 GB of data.
-The setup script will take a while to complete.
+Depending on your internet speed the setup can take a long time to complete.

 ## Mac/Linux